-Lindsey Goodman is known for her “generous warmth of tone and a fluid virtuosity” (Charleston Gazette), and for her “impressive artistry” (Tribune-Review), “agility, and emotion” (Pittsburgh Post-Gazette).
-Renowned for her “brilliant”, “bravura performances” (Tribune-Review) “played with conviction” (New York Times), “flair, and emotion” (Gazette), Ms. Goodman is in high demand as a soloist, chamber collaborator, orchestral musician, teacher, and clinician around the country.
+Lindsey Goodman is known for her “generous warmth of tone and a fluid virtuosity” (Charleston Gazette), as well as her “impressive artistry” (Tribune-Review), “agility, and emotion” (Pittsburgh Post-Gazette).
+Renowned for “brilliant”, “bravura performances” (Tribune-Review) “played with conviction” (New York Times), “flair and emotion” (Gazette), Ms. Goodman is in high demand as a soloist, chamber collaborator, orchestral musician, recording artist, teacher, and clinician.

 Goodman has performed at series, festivals, and universities across three countries, including Carnegie Hall (NYC), Edinburgh Festival Fringe (UK), Eastman School of Music (NY), University of Cincinnati College-Conservatory of Music (OH), New York City Electroacoustic Music Festival, Google headquarters (PA), and several National and Canadian Flute Association conventions.
 As a soloist, Lindsey has performed three professional New York City recitals, recitals for over twenty-five series and academic institutions, concertos ranging from Mozart to commissions across the United States and Canada, and been the guest artist for flute festivals in Ohio and West Virginia.
 As a recording artist, Ms. Goodman’s debut solo album, reach through the sky, is available on New Dynamic Records, and she can be heard on eight additional recordings in solo, chamber, vocal, and orchestral capacities for the New World, Navona, and Albany labels, among others.
 Goodman has been featured in radio broadcasts across the country.